lineality/Online_Voting_Using_One_Time_Pads/README.md

 4. Not: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.

 Questions we are focusing on include the following:
-1. Is secure online voting possible?
+1. Is secure over-a-network (online) voting possible?
-2. Is it possible for a voter to submit a vote securely over a network?
+2. Is it possible for a voter to submit a vote securely over a network (online)?
-3. Is it possible for a voter to securely receive a ballot from the voting office?
+3. Is it possible for a voter to securely receive a ballot from the voting office over a network (online)?
 4. Is it possible for the voting office to securely receive a completed ballot from the voter over a network (online)?